BBC Journalist Apprenticeship Scheme: The Complete Application Guide

 If you get through this stage, you’ll be asked to record a short video to respond to a few more questions designed around key transferrable skills.
 Every graduate scheme says this, but we’ll stress it again: It’s your answers they’ll be looking at, not the quality of the video.

 After that comes an assessment day, where you’ll get to meet other candidates, hiring managers, and complete activities.
-The BBC also keen to stress they’re more than happy to accommodate any accessibility needs, so make sure you let them know what you need.
+The BBC also stresses they’re more than happy to accommodate any accessibility needs, so make sure you let them know what you need.

 As you might expect, this is a popular scheme, so it might feel like you’re waiting a long time to hear back.
 Everyone who applies will get an email to tell them if they’ve got onto the scheme or not, but be aware this process could take up to three months as they sift through them all.